kristiandiana/test/README.md

 ### Project Structure
-Backend developers will work in the backend directory in which the model will be developed.
-The model will then be integrated into the API, developed by the frontend developers.
-The frontend can then make requests to the model through the API, and receive a response accordingly.
+Backend devs will work in the backend directory in which the model will be developed.
+The model will then be integrated into the API directory that will be developed by the frontend devs.
+The frontend can then access the model through the API, and receive a response accordingly.

 ![Figure 3](images/Figure3.png)
 <p align="center"><em>Figure 3: Potential Structure of Project.</em></p>